ScalablyTyped/Converter/docs/cli.md

 The output is a set of locally published jar files which you can paste into sbt or your build tool of choice.

-You can also use the tool to publish directly to a bintray repository if you want to share the artifacts.

 ## Running
 The easiest way to run is with coursier's excellent runner.